lm3nitro/Projects/Netflow/Graylog.md

 In the image below, on the upper left-hand side I have traffic information about the NetFlow Data sent to the Graylog sever on 172.16.10.10 from Cisco Router "lm3nitro-r1" on 172.16.10.1.

 On the upper right-hand side there is network information about the Windows 10 PC.
-The bottom left-hand shows shows information on the Graylog server and the lower right-hand side has shows the Cisco router Netflow cache at the moment of the screenshot :
+The bottom left-hand shows information on the Graylog server and the lower right-hand side shows the Cisco router NetFlow cache at the moment of the screenshot:

 ![Pasted image 20240529173507](https://github.com/lm3nitro/Projects/assets/55665256/ea9f6fd6-a2f6-4266-bd8f-3f8f6af43565)